valensag/Azure_AI_Solution/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. Navigate back to **PictureBot.cs** and replace your `using` statements with the following:

     ```csharp
+    using System.Collections.Generic;
     using System.Threading;
     using System.Threading.Tasks;
     using Microsoft.Bot.Builder;
+    using Microsoft.Bot.Builder.Dialogs;
     using Microsoft.Bot.Schema;
-    using Microsoft.Bot.Builder.Dialogs;
-    using Microsoft.Extensions.Logging;
-    using System.Linq;
-    using PictureBot.Models;
+    using Microsoft.PictureBot;
     using PictureBot.Responses;
-    using Microsoft.Bot.Builder.AI.Luis;
-    using Microsoft.Azure.Search;
-    using Microsoft.Azure.Search.Models;
-    using System;
-    using Newtonsoft.Json;
-    using Newtonsoft.Json.Linq;
-    using Microsoft.PictureBot;
     ```

 You've just added access to your Models/Responses, as well as to the services LUIS and Azure Cognitive Search.
 Finally, the Newtonsoft references will help you parse the responses from LUIS, which we will see in a subsequent lab.